A microscopic theory of Anderson localization of electrons in random lattices

 We know from Ref.~\cite{Janis:2025ab} that Eq.~\eqref{eq:Lambdabar0-gen} should contain a critical point at which $\partial \bar{\Lambda}_{0}(E;\omega)/\partial \omega$ diverges at $\omega=0$.
 It is easy to demonstrate it

 This dynamical local approximation cannot be directly continued below the upper critical dimension $d_{u}=4$.
-The wave vector integrals on both sides of Eq.~\eqref{eq:DLambdabar} diverge for $d\le 4$.
-We can, however, keep the local irreducible vertex and the electron-hole bubble static in the denominator of the integrand on the right-hand side of Eq.~\eqref{eq:Lambdabar0-gen}.
+The wave-vector integrals on both sides of Eq.~\eqref{eq:DLambdabar} diverge for $d\le 4$.
+However, we can keep the local irreducible vertex and the electron-hole bubble static in the denominator of the integrand on the right-hand side of Eq.~\eqref{eq:Lambdabar0-gen}.
 In that case, we can continue the equation

 down do the lower critical dimension $d_{l}=2$.
 There is no metallic solution below the lower critical dimension.
 The behavior of the localized state in $d\le2$ will be analyzed in a separate publication.